 You can apply for registration from Council at any time but you must allow at least two weeks for your application to be processed.

-To apply for a temporary permit please complete the on-line form under Register a Food Business section.
+To apply for a temporary permit please complete the below on-line form.

 Council provides access to a free online and interactive Food Safety Training Program.
 Anyone involved in food preparation is encouraged to undertake this training.

 Food safety is paramount for every person working in the food industry.
 The initial course ‘Essential and level 1 food safety training’ is provided by Sorell Council free of charge for all food handlers within our Municipality.

 It is a short course that provides the basic skills and knowledge to handle food in a safe manner and meets the minimum requirements for skills and knowledge in the food industry.
 Sorell Council’s Environmental Health services team conduct inspections of all food businesses and work towards the highest standard for food safety and professionalism when working back of house.

 The online course provides a no fuss no contact learning environment for all food handlers prior to starting a job or using it as a refresher course within their own time.
 All that is required is an internet connection, a computer and a thirst for knowledge.

 Once you have completed the new online training, if you would like to provide Council with feedback please feel free to send your feedback to firstname.lastname@example.org